harvyml/harvyml/README.md

 ### Hi there 👋 i'm Harvy
 I am a Frontend developer living in Cali, a city in Colombia.
-I love building web applications using the MERN stack, I've been working freelance for a long time, however I'm always open to corporate jobs.
-(I love the startup kind of company though).I really like to collaborate, If you have an idea you can share it with me, maybe we can help each other out!
+I love building web apps using the **MERN stack**, I've been working freelance for a long time, however **I'm always open to corporate jobs**.
+(I love the startup kind of company though). **I really like to collaborate**, If you have an idea you can share it with me, maybe we can help each other out!

 I'm currently working on [vozmagazine.com](https://vozmagazine.com)